The King of Pop purveys his kingdom of Perfection better known as that cultural phenomenon of a double album entitled “Thriller” in 1983.

 Michael Jackson’s meteoric rise to fame as a child lead vocalist was a burden of responsibility that weighed heavily enough in its own right, his father’s lack of parental praise only exacerbated everything (that, along with Joe Jackson regularly whipping Michael as well as telling his son what a “fat nose” he had throughout the duration of his childhood).
 With Virgo being the worry wart sign, young Michael worried enough individually just in trying to please his father, but the worry was ever present as a child since he single handedly had to face the ever mounting pressure to maintain The Jackson-5’s profitability and survival.
 The entire family’s prosperity of all 9 Jackson children including sisters, Rebbie, La Toya, and Janet rested solely on young Michael’s shoulders.
 No worries, right?

 Jermaine and Jackie may have had their choice share of groupies among Jackson-5 fans but truth be told what everyone really wanted to hear and see was a 4th grade Michael belting away while working some seriously hot dance moves even at such a young age.
-In fact, the thought of the Jackson-5 without Michael in the band brings about the same effect as Jermaine, Jackie, Randy, Marlon, and a very portly Tito releasing a song without Michael under the name “The Jacksons” entitled “Torture“.
+In fact, the thought of the Jackson-5 without Michael in the band brings about the same effect as Jermaine, Jackie, Randy, Marlon, and a very portly Tito releasing a song without their younger brother under the name “The Jacksons” entitled “Torture“.

 What I feel truly broke the Virgo’s mental state which in turn contributed in eventually taking his life was Michael Jackson realizing he had created work that was as close to perfection as humanly possible with his double album, “Thriller”.